-The first protocol is the use of Cord Blood Cells.
-These cells are derived from the human umbilical cord blood taken after a full term birth.
-These young, potent cells have the capability of traveling to injured, diseased and degenerative areas of the body and powerfully bringing about healthy changes.
+The first protocol is the use of fresh cord blood cells.
+These cells come from human umbilical cord blood taken after an uneventful full-term birth.
+These young, potent cells have the capability of traveling to injured, diseased, and degenerative areas of the body and the crucial neuronal cells of the brain, powerfully bringing about healthy changes.

-The second protocol is Xenocells - referred to as Growth Factors.
-These are derived from animals and are organ specific cells.
+The second protocol uses select Growth Factors derived from organ-specific cells.
 These cells stimulate the cells within your own body to assist in their repair and regeneration.
 When your body is invaded by poisons, toxins, bacteria, and viruses the necessary Peptides or "Growth Factors" in an aging body may not be available in adequate quantities to heal damaged organs.

 These treatments are administered without surgeries!

-Each brain cell is a little factory performing dozens of vital functions, including generating energy, making enzymes and proteins, storing information including DNA, and performing numerous mental tasks.
-Ideally we want our brain cells to retain our memory, stay mentally sharp and be capable of dealing with life on a daily basis.
+Each brain cell is a tiny factory performing dozens of vital functions, including generating energy, making enzymes and proteins, storing information including DNA, and performing numerous mental tasks.
+Ideally, we want our brain cells to retain our memory, stay mentally sharp, and be capable of dealing with life daily.

 Unfortunately, free radicals damage our cellular factories.
 So, over time, they do not work as well and eventually fail and die.
 Free radicals are highly reactive submicroscopic particles that bounce around inside your cells like red-hot BBs burning everything they touch.

-In the beginning, damage is small and insignificant.
-However, over time, if free radical activity goes unchecked, cell function becomes impaired.
-Fortunately your body has antioxidant defenses when you are young to neutralize the free radicals.
+Earlier in life, the damage is small and insignificant.
+However, over time, if the free radical activity goes unchecked, the cellular function becomes impaired.
+Fortunately, your body has antioxidant defenses when you are young to neutralize the free radicals.
 But antioxidant defenses decline with age.
 Moreover, if exposed to any of the triggers that cause inflammation or create more free radicals, the antioxidant defenses can be overwhelmed.
 Depending on your exposure to the triggers, this can occur at age 50, 60, 70, or 80.
-What's alarming is that what used to be common in the 70's and 80's age group is now showing up in the 50's and 60's, and sometimes as early as the 30's and 40's!

 Prescribed medications used to treat degenerative neurological diseases do not control the symptoms indefinitely, which is why the dosage amounts must be increased continually.
-Ultimately, Parkinson's patients reach a point where the medications no longer stimulate production of the neurotransmitter dopamine, as a result of select neurons of the patient's brain ceasing to function.
+Ultimately, Parkinson's patients reach a point where the medications no longer stimulate the production of the neurotransmitter PD Medicine, as a result of select neurons of the patient's brain ceasing to function.